reysilvaa/vip-augmentai/README.md

 This will:
 1. Download the installation script
 2. Make it executable
+3. Create a new `augment-vip` directory in your current location
-3. Run the installation, which will download additional required scripts
+4. Run the installation, which will download additional required scripts
-4. Prompt you if you want to run the database cleaning and telemetry ID modification scripts
+5. Prompt you if you want to run the database cleaning and telemetry ID modification scripts

 ### Repository Install